tyc/successfulunittest/manuscript/Basic_Concepts.md

 Once all the requirements are specified, it is reviewed with the test engineer.
 The test engineer should review it and ask if the requiremetns can be tested.
 If it can't be tested, usually the requirements is vague and is too general.
 The requirements will need to be re-written and its behaviour better defined.
 In most cases, the test engineer create the unit test is also the development engineer.
 So this iteration loop is quite quick.

 The code you create implements functionality that behaves as per the requirements.
 The unit tests is code that checks if the implementation creates functionality that meets the requirements.
 This is why getting the requirements right is important as it has enormous impact on the implementation and the unit test if the requirements are not complete or not right.

+One important character of requirements is that each requirements are assigned a unique ID.
+In the 7 reqiurements, I have used nomeclature of software module name, post fixed by a `req`.
+This makes it easy for each requirements to be identified.
+Its ID could also be a bit more complex if versioning or status are to be attached to its ID, but I think it over complicates the naming structure and does not add much value.

 ##Version Control